-- and layout of the buttons both vary, depending on the equipment selected and the market. - MY CAR opens the menu system MY CAR. - OK/MENU press the button in the centre console or the thumbwheel on the steering wheel to select/tick in the highlighted menu option or store the selected function in the memory. - 3 TUNE turn the knob in the centre console or the thumbwheel on the steering wheel to scroll up/down through the menu options. - EXIT
+- MY CAR opens the menu system MY CAR. - OK/MENU press the button in the centre console or the thumbwheel on the steering wheel to select/tick in the high-lighted menu option or store the selected function in the memory. - 3 TUNE turn the knob in the centre console or the thumbwheel on the steering wheel to scroll up/down through the menu options.

-FXIT functions
+EXIT functions